 It involves submitting some basic financial information and undergoing a credit check to determine how much house you can afford and possible interest rates you’ll qualify for.

 A mortgage prequalification is only a general indication that you could be approved for a mortgage if you were to formally apply.
 It might be your first step in the homebuying process, and can usually be obtained with a phone call or brief online application.
 Learn more about the pros and cons of prequalification to see if this step makes sense for you.

 What is a mortgage preapproval?

-Preapproval is a more complex process that requires submitting a formal loan application and providing extensive documentation regarding your savings and other debt such as credit cards and student loans.
-The lender uses this information to determine whether to offer you a loan, and at what maximum amount and interest rate.
+To get a mortgage preapproval, you’ll need to submit a formal loan application and provide extensive documentation regarding your income, savings and debt, such as credit cards and student loans.
+Your mortgage lender uses this information to determine whether to offer you a loan, and at what maximum amount and interest rate.

 “Because prequalification may not always lead to loan approval, it is important for homebuyers to avoid making any firm plans based on their qualification status,” McBride says.
 “If the mortgage lending process were a highway intersection, prequalification would be the yellow traffic light and preapproval would be the green light.”

 That green light is important in today’s housing market.
 Since some markets are especially hot, sellers might be getting competing offers.
 If they’re comparing one offer without a preapproval letter to an offer that does have one, they’re likely to go with the preapproved buyer — it’s a safer bet.

 While there are differences between getting preapproved vs. prequalified, both processes usually involve credit checks.
 Typically, these are recorded as one inquiry on your credit report if they’re done within a short window, usually 45 days.